Ghanaians in the US Army Give Fans a Glimpse of Their Lifestyle

 Source: TikTok

-Earlier, YEN.com.gh reported that a Ghanaian currently serving in the United States Army has spoken out about why women should think twice before marrying highly traditional homegrown men.
+Earlier, YEN.com.gh also reported that a Ghanaian woman currently serving in the United States Army had spoken out about why women should think twice before marrying highly traditional homegrown men.

-Known on TikTok as Princess, she shared her personal experiences and what she has seen firsthand, sharing attitudes she believes can be harmful in relationships.
+Princess shared her personal experience and what she has seen firsthand, sharing attitudes she feels can be harmful in relationships, and explained that it was important to warn women back in her home country.

 Source: YEN.com.gh